Addressing issues in defining the Love numbers for black holes: Discussion: The Love numbers of a rotating black hole

 We have provided a detailed analysis involving the tidal response function of black holes under an external tidal field.
 Unlike the Newtonian analysis, we follow a covariant approach and define the tidal response function from the asymptotic expansion of the Weyl scalar $\psi_{4}$.
-Given the tidal response function, as elaborated earlier, there are two distinct ways of defining the tidal Love number from the tidal response function in the small frequency approximation ($M\omega\ll1$).
-Among them, the first definition relates the tidal Love number with the real part of the response function, which can be straightforwardly applied to the case of an arbitrarily rotating black hole.
-The only non-trivial part is the determination of the response function since the Teukolsky equation becomes complicated when all terms of $\mathcal{O}(M\omega)$ are included in the analysis (see \ref{App_C} for the solution of the Teukolsky equation in the context of an arbitrarily rotating black hole).
-Then the Love number simply follows by computing the real part of the response function.
+Given the tidal response function, as elaborated earlier, there are two distinct ways of defining the tidal Love numbers from the tidal response function in the small-frequency approximation ($M\omega\ll1$).
+Among them, the first definition relates the tidal Love numbers with the real part of the response function, which can be straightforwardly applied to the case of an arbitrarily rotating black hole.
+The only nontrivial part is the determination of the response function, since the Teukolsky equation becomes complicated when all terms of $\mathcal{O}(M\omega)$ are included in the analysis (see \ref{App_C} for the solution of the Teukolsky equation in the context of an arbitrarily rotating black hole).
+Then the Love numbers simply follow by computing the real part of the response function.